 - 3 tablespoons warm water

-- 1 cup of milk (or vegetable milk)
+- 1 cup of milk (or vegan alternative, like soy or almond milk)

 - Ice cubes (if you prefer an iced version)